How To Sell On Etsy: Beginner’s Guide To Etsy Setup & Success

 2. Whomping customer base

-Though Amazon has recently launched ‘Handmade at Amazon’, Etsy is still the main thing people think of when they want to buy something handmade.
+Though Amazon has recently launched their own handmade community, thus allowing thousands of artisans to sell their handcrafted goods online, Etsy is still the first thing people think of when they want to buy something handmade.

 At the time this was written, there were 1.9 mln sellers and 31.7 mln of active shoppers on Etsy.
 In December, 224 mln of users landed on Etsy to purchase craft supplies and handmade jewelry.